Tech

 Not much of a surprise, the PBX world has widely adopted TAPI.
 Almost all vendors of PBX systems offer a TAPI service provider that may be used with their PBX.
 This is like a device driver for the PBX.

-Also snom ONE has its own TAPI service provider (TSP).
-While the first versions were very basic, the latest one now also offers incoming calls.
-This is an important step forward, because a lot of CRM tools also offer a bridge to TAPI; thus essentially making the incoming call pop-up possible.
-But also for outgoing calls the new TSP has enhanced functionality, so that calls can be cleared even though the user has not even picked up the phone.
-Also, we had to find out that not only for SIP connections, but also for CSTA the internet can be unreliable and the TSP needs to reconnect in case that the connection got lost.
+snom ONE has its own TAPI service provider (TSP).
+While the first versions were very basic, the latest one now offers incoming calls.
+This is an important step forward, because a lot of CRM tools also offer a bridge to TAPI, essentially making the incoming call pop-up possible.
+But for outgoing calls the new TSP also has enhanced functionality, so calls can be cleared even though the user hasn't even picked up the phone.
+We found out that not only for SIP connections, but also for CSTA, the internet can be unreliable and the TSP needs to reconnect in case the connection gets lost.

 Derniers articles